 I taught at a Yeshiva for several years and being that the Yeshiva was in bad financial state I am still owed quite a bit of money that was promised in my contract.
 May I deduct this amount from future Maaser that I owe?

-There different opinions about this, however many poskim say that it is permitted to deduct the money that the poor person owes him from maaser, instead of collecting the money.
-However this only applies if it is possible for him to actually collect the money from the poor person, i.e. the person isn’t bankrupt, or didn’t die.
-Also if the lender gave up on receiving the money he will not be able to do this.
+There are different opinions about this, however many poskim say that it is permitted to deduct the money that the poor person owes him from maaser, instead of collecting the money.
+However, this only applies if it is possible for him to actually collect the money from the poor person, i.e. the person isn’t bankrupt, or didn’t die.
+Also, if the lender gave up on receiving the money, he will not be able to do this.